nih-cfde/announcements/2020-01-13-announcements.md

 - The new public website is up and running!
 Visit https://nih-cfde.org/

-     - If you'd like to contribute content to the website, you can find instructions here: https://github.com/nih-cfde/public-website-content/blob/master/README.md
+     - If you'd like to contribute content to the website, you can find instructions [here](https://github.com/nih-cfde/public-website-content/blob/master/README.md)

-- The final report for 2020 is now available here: https://figshare.com/articles/2019-December_CFDE_AssessmentReport_pdf/11592936
+- The final report for 2020 is now available [here](https://figshare.com/articles/2019-December_CFDE_AssessmentReport_pdf/11592936)
 It includes the reports for our last three site visits, as well as a overview of all our 2019 findings and plan for 2020.
 Please share it with anyone you think would be interested.

 ## Reminders